-In his professional carrier he has worked on several advisory and capacity building assignments.
-Some of his key assignments include – developing Sustainability Benefits Assessment Methodology (the World Bank), Integrating Climate Change with City Development Strategies (UN-Habitat), developing M&E Framework for Climate Change Adaptation Measures (LoCAL, UNCDF); Linking Eastern and African Networks on Climate Change (EM); Strengthening Higher Education in Urban Sustainability and Transitions Towards Internationalisation of Academic Institutions and Networks (EM); UNFCCC-II; NATCOM-II; National Agriculture Innovation Project (NAIP); Gujarat Forestry Development Project-II (GFDP-II); and the Sixth Central Pay Commission of India.
+At IHS, his main thematic areas of focus are public finance, inclusive smart cities, nature-based solutions for sustainable development planning, and sustainable urban transport.
+He specializes in designing and conducting tailor-made training programs for government decision making and developing (in-campus and online) higher education programs.
+Somesh has worked on several capacity building and advisory assignments.
+Some of his key projects include – training on Green City Action Planning (GCAP) Melaka, Malaysia (IMT-GT); Sustainability Benefits Assessment Methodology (the World Bank); Integrating Climate Change with City Development Strategies (UN-Habitat); developing M&E Framework for Climate Change Adaptation Measures (LoCAL, UNCDF); Linking Eastern and African Networks on Climate Change (EM); Strengthening Higher Education in Urban Sustainability and Transitions Towards internationalization of Academic Institutions and Networks (EM); UNFCCC-II; NATCOM-II; National Agriculture Innovation Project (NAIP); Gujarat Forestry Development Project-II (GFDP-II); and the Sixth Central Pay Commission of India.